Penglipuran Village

 | Opening Hours | 07.00 – 17.00 WITA (daily) |

-| Ticket Prices | ± IDR 50,000 – IDR 75,000 per person (foreign tourists) | IDR 15,000 – IDR 30,000 (domestic tourists)
+| Ticket Prices | ± IDR 50,000 – IDR 75,000 per person (foreign tourists) | IDR 15,000 – IDR 30,000 (domestic tourists).
+Please confirm the latest price upon arrival. |

 | Location | Located on Jl.
 Raya Kintamani, South Batur, Kintamani District, Bangli Regency, Bali |

-| Independent Access? | Yes, tourists can enter on their own without a guide.
-However, local guides are highly recommended to provide information on the meaning of each part of the temple. |
+| Independent Access? | Yes, you can enter without a guide.
+However, local guides can explain the deeper spiritual meanings. |

-How to get to Ulun Danu Batur Temple
+How to Get to Ulun Danu Batur Temple

-Tips for Visiting Kintamani Temple
+Important Tips for Visiting Kintamani Temple

-Why is Ulun Danu Batur Temple a must-have on your itinerary?
+Why Ulun Danu Batur Temple is a Must-Have on Your Itinerary

 Visit 2 Destinations at Once: Ulun Danu Batur Temple + Tan’s Estate